ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 * Tested with WordPress 6.5-alpha-57150 and WooCommerce 8.4.0-beta.1

 = 8.8.0 - 2023-11-15 =
-* [PRO add-on 1.6](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/): Countdown timer on the thank you page for MB WAY payments
+* [PRO add-on 1.6](https://nakedcatplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/): Countdown timer on the “Thank you” page for MB WAY payments
 * Tested with WordPress 6.5-alpha-57110, WooCommerce 8.3.0-rc.2 and WooCommerce Blocks 11.5.4

 = 8.7.0 - 2023-10-30 =